Jhumpa Lahiri, the daughter of Indian immigrants, was born in England and grew up in America. And then at a point in her life, she moves to Italy.

 The characters in her stories go through these emotions to varying degrees.

-The book, In Other Words, reflects Jhumpa’s endeavor to shape her life and identity in a way she desires.
+The book, In Other Words, reflects Jhumpa’s endeavor to shape her life and identity in the way she desires.

 The author takes us on a journey through her daring and committed attempts to learn and master a new language (Italian) as an adult.